VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter21.md

-The following properties of scrollbar can be set by `GetWindowElementAttr`, `SetWindowElementAttr`, `GetWindowElementPixelEx` and `SetWindowElementPixelEx`
+The following properties of scrollbar can be set by `GetWindowElementAttr`, `SetWindowElementAttr`, `GetWindowElementPixelEx` and `SetWindowElementPixelEx` functions in the following table.
-functions:

-Table 4 Notification codes table
+__Table 4__ Notification codes table

 | *Property Identifier* | *Meaning* |
 | `WE_MAINC_THREED_BODY` | Draw the colors of shaft and thumb |